WJoey-Barton/Logic-Puzzle-Game/README.md

-🧩 JavaFX Logic Grid Solver\n
+🧩 JavaFX Logic Grid Solver
     A standalone Java application that challenges users to solve complex logic puzzles using a $3 \times 4$ grid system.
 Built with JavaFX, this project simulates the classic "Logic Grid" experience found in puzzle magazines, featuring automated rule enforcement, a hint system with time penalties, and a dynamic state-tracking engine.

 🌟 Features